codingMustache/codingMustache/README.md

 ## Joke of the Day

-What biscuit does a short person like?
-Shortbread.
+A man tried to sell me a coffin today.
+I told him that's the last thing I need.

 ## Daily Trivia

-What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
+The Electron computer was released in Britain during 1983 for the home computing market, by which company?
- 1. CPU Vent
+ 1. Sinclair Research
- 2. Heat Vent
+ 2. Acorn Computers
- 3. Heat Sink
+ 3. Commodore Business Machines
- 4. Temperature Decipator
+ 4. Amstrad PLC

 <details>
   <summary>Answer</summary>
-  Heat Sink
+  Acorn Computers
 </details>